revolution from the inside out

 The deadline to register is 30 days before the first meeting.
 No refunds will be provided after that date.
 Please click the appropriate link below to register and pay.
 You will be emailed the application upon payment and if for any reason you are not selected, your tuition will be reimbursed in full.

-- Scholarship for underrepresented groups (see below) = $1000
+- Scholarship for underrepresented groups (see below) = $1050 (use discount code MMHPSCHOL)

-- MAM Professional members can take 20% off of tuition using the discount code MEMBERS20 at checkout
+- MAM Professional Member Discount: take 20% off of regular tuition using the discount code MEMBERS20 at checkout Purchase your MAM membership

 MAM hopes to train and reach members of underrepresented or vulnerable populations in an effort to increase program accessibility and promote equal opportunity.
 In accordance with our mission, vision and values, a fee reduction is available for up to 3 mental health professionals working in the US, who hold identities/intersections that are underrepresented in mindfulness training in the US, such as: